 In summary, by bringing together established and junior scholars from a wide variety of Christian and non-Christian traditions, in the context of one of the world's preeminent research universities, we offer students an exceptional opportunity to research and understand the Bible, Christian belief and discipleship, the history of Christianity and Church leadership, and to prepare for various forms of ministry in the contemporary world.

 The TST consortium offers a full range of professional and academic degrees for different educational purposes.
 Some are primarily professional in character, while others are oriented to general theological studies or research.
 All our degree programs operate at the post-baccalaureate level, and a number of degrees are conferred conjointly by the University of Toronto.
 Our entry-level programs are the MDiv, MRE, MAMS, MSMus, MPS and MTS.
-Our graduate programs – that is, those that build on previous theological study – are the PhD, ThM and DMin.
-(We also have a non-conjoint MA which we hope will be replaced before too long with a conjoint MA.)
+Our graduate programs – that is, those that build on previous theological study – are the PhD, ThM, MA and DMin.
 All TST students are registered in a member college; TST itself does not register or admit students in degree programs, and does not confer degrees.

 - Before Canadian Confederation in 1867, several church-supported institutions of higher learning were established in what is now called Ontario.

 - In 1887, the province of Ontario established a legal way for church-sponsored colleges and universities to federate with the non-sectarian University of Toronto.
 Within a few years, Knox, Wycliffe, Trinity and St. Michael's were federated under this arrangement, which unlocked an unusually creative educational potential.

 - St. Augustine’s, Emmanuel, and Regis were all established in the twentieth century.
 (Emmanuel was created by a university that was already federated with the University of Toronto.)